Tesla, Elon Musk and cryptocurrencies: from joking about them, to buying bitcoin worth $1.5 Bn

 Bitcoin as a means of payment at Tesla

 Over the past few weeks, Musk had been very much involved with the crypto community on Twitter.
 In fact, for a few days, the multi-talented South African entrepreneur displayed a single word in his Twitter bio: bitcoin.
-Likewise, just a few days ago, he wrote cryptic tweets such as “in the end, it was inevitable”, which, following the SEC’s confirmation, can be interpreted as an anticipation of Tesla’s purchase of bitcoin.
-However, given that the world’s richest man encouraged on Twitter jokes and the purchase of Dogecoin, a cryptocurrency that emerged in 2013 as a joke and ironic criticism of cryptocurrencies, much of the bitcoiners considered Musk’s words regarding bitcoin to be nothing more than another manifestation of his peculiar sense of humor.
+Likewise, just a few days ago, he wrote cryptic tweets such as “in the end, it was inevitable.”
+Following the SEC’s confirmation, this can be interpreted as an anticipation of Tesla’s purchase of bitcoin.
+However, the world’s richest man had encouraged on Twitter jokes and the purchase of Dogecoin, a cryptocurrency which emerged in 2013 as a joke and ironic criticism of cryptocurrencies.
+So much of the bitcoiners considered Musk’s words regarding bitcoin to be nothing more than another manifestation of his peculiar sense of humour.